skirtles-code/create-vue-lib/packages/docs/src/publishing.md

 If you have local files that aren't checked into git then you may need to add `--no-git-checks` too.

 The dry run will show which files are going to be included in the published package. pnpm should automatically include the `LICENSE` file, taken from the workspace root.
-The `README.md` isn't taken from the workspace root, so that's copied as part of the build.
+The `README.md` isn't automatically taken from the workspace root, so that's copied as part of the build.
 You should also see `package.json` and the files in `dist`.
 Files from `src` shouldn't be needed.

 ## Authenticating